What are human rights?

 All human beings are entitled to certain fundamental rights called “human rights.”

-All of the consumers in the Boston College Supported Employment Program review their Basic Human Rights annually with the Human Rights Officer (HRO) of the program using our comprehensive Human Rights Booklet (pdf).
+All of the participants in the Boston College Supported Employment Program review their Basic Human Rights annually with the Human Rights Officer (HRO) using our comprehensive Human Rights Booklet (pdf).
 The HRO trains and supports individuals, their families, and their direct support staff regarding various human rights issues.

 In order to add human rights concerns or questions to the agenda of the quarterly meetings, please contact the Human Rights Officer, Ted Hannigan, at (617) 552-8435 or firstname.lastname@example.org

 This page links to a PDF file.
 Use this link to download Adobe Reader if needed.